themesberg/flowbite/content/customize/theming.md

 }
 {{< /code >}}

-This introduces a list of colors attributed to the `brand` variable name, meaning that utility class names such as `text-brand` or `bg-brand` will now show your custom branded color when using Tailwind.
+This introduces a list of colors attributed to the `brand` variable name, meaning that utility class names such as `text-fg-brand` or `bg-brand` will now show your custom branded color when using Tailwind.

 ### Fonts